swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 ## Production Optimizations

-The other job of task runners and eventually bundler plugins, apart from all this module, target, and language related work, is all production optimizations that were usually stuck on to the build pipeline.
+The other job of task runners and eventually bundler plugins, apart from all this **module**, **target**, and **language** related work, is all production optimizations that were usually stuck on to the build pipeline.
 (Not core to bundling, but usually coupled with it) Here is a nonexhaustive list of optimizations in rough order of importance:

 - Reduce JS bundle size: [Strip out comments and minify JavaScript variable names](https://webpack.js.org/plugins/terser-webpack-plugin/).
 [Google Closure Compiler](https://developers.google.com/closure/compiler/docs/api-tutorial3) deserves special mention as best-in-class here although it is not native to the Webpack ecosystem.
 You can also [do the same for CSS](https://github.com/NMFR/optimize-css-assets-webpack-plugin) - in fact, utility-first CSS frameworks like [Tailwind](https://tailwindcss.com/docs/installation/#webpack) rely on build tools stripping out unused classes.
 - [Code Splitting](https://webpack.js.org/guides/code-splitting/): Making it trivial to reduce _initial_ bundle size, outputting multiple JavaScript chunks that are only loaded on demand